How to book?

 Cancellations have a profound impact to a small, exclusive operation; as such, we do not provide refunds unless our cruise has been cancelled.
 We recommend all guests to purchase cancellation insurance.
 For a quote, please ask us about our own Travel Insurance offered through our partners.

-How can I pay for my booking?/ What methods of payment do you accept for my booking?
+How can I pay for my booking?/ What methods of payment do you accept?

 We accept payments by all major credit cards (American Express, Master Card, and Visa), cheque or wire transfer.
 Homfray Lodge accepts Visa and MasterCard (gift shop).
 Please Contact Us for bank details.

 When is final payment due and will you send me a reminder?

 We’re here to help and your credit is important to us.
 We will send a reminder before processing the final payment which is due 60 days prior to your trip.
 You may make payments as often as you’d like but please check our Terms & Conditions for more information.

 Are your prices per room/chalet or per person?